 Escolares Academy at Harbison West Elementary School is a full-day gifted program for academically gifted elementary students.
 Students who apply to the program are admitted based on the results of a weighted profile.

 MIDDLE SCHOOL PROGRAMS

-Students in grades six through eight are served through honors classes in reading/language arts and mathematics, and in some schools, students are given the opportunity to participate in honors science and social studies classes.
+Students in grades six through eight are served through honors classes in reading/language arts, mathematics, science and social studies.
 Students who meet the criteria for placement into these classes are served in the area(s) of their academic strength(s).
 These subjects are accelerated and taught with greater rigor, depth, and complexity.
-Those students who desire more extensive gifted services may choose to participate in after school activities such as Mock Trial or other competitions.
+Those students who desire more extensive gifted services may choose to participate in after-school activities such as Mock Trial or other competitions.

 HIGH SCHOOL PROGRAMS

 Academically gifted and talented students in grades nine through twelve who meet the requirements of the selected program may participate in honors classes or advanced placement courses such as English, art, statistics, foreign languages, chemistry and calculus.
 Programs for gifted learners include STEM at Dutch Fork High School, International Baccalaureate at Irmo High School and Academic Leadership Academy at Chapin High School.
 Students may also participate in a variety of other academic activities such as Mock Trial, Model UN, Science Team and/or Math Team.
 These opportunities vary at each high school.